qtile/qtile/docs/manual/config/hooks.rst

 Automatic floating dialogs
 --------------------------

-Let's say we wanted to automatically float all dialog windows.
+Let's say we wanted to automatically float all dialog windows (this code is not actually necessary; Qtile floats all dialogs by default).
 We would subscribe to the ``client_new`` hook to tell us when a new window has opened and, if the type is "dialog", as can set the window to float.
 In our configuration file it would look something like this:

 .. code-block:: python